Online behaviour of another adult

 You can also get support from our Family and Friends Forum, a safe space to share your own experience, and to read about the experiences of others.
 To post in the forum you’ll need to register first, but you don’t need to give your name to register to use the site.

 We try to provide the information that family members need to begin to make sense of a very difficult situation.
 Finding out or worrying that someone close to you is looking at sexual images of children, or having sexual conversations with children, is usually very upsetting.
 People worry about the consequences not just for that person, but for themselves and their families.

-Our anonymous self-help section can help people who are concerned about their own online behaviour.
+Our anonymous self-help section can help people who are concerned about their own online behaviour with children.
 It gives information about the law, and helps people understand and stop their illegal online behaviour.

 We also have a leaflet that can help you to understand what has happened if someone you know has been viewing sexual images of children or talking to them sexually online, including if the police are involved.
 It provides the advice you will need on how to move forward.

 Your use of this website constitutes your agreement to the provisions of the following points: